Specialist services – young people

-I have been working for Compass for three years and I joined because I wanted the opportunity to work with a small and flexible organisation that was interested in looking at new ways of working to improve outcomes for families, children and young people while maintaining nursing quality and clinical governance.
+I have been working for Compass since 2016.
+I joined because I wanted the opportunity to work with a small and flexible organisation that was interested in looking at new ways of working to improve outcomes for families, children and young people while maintaining nursing quality and clinical governance.

 Every day is different; I get to meet loads of interesting and stimulating people who have a passion for what they do and I feel that what we do as an organisation makes a real positive difference to the lives of children and young people.